louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 there is no NewRelic OpenTelemetry Exporter in Python yet.
 But there are OpenTelemetry Exporters for many others, see the list here: https://opentelemetry.io/registry/ (filter by language and with type=Exporter).

-One of the available backends is [Jaeger](https://www.jaegertracing.io/) (NB: Jaeger is also a monitoring client library that you can instrument your application with, but here that's not the part of interest).
+One of the available backends is [Jaeger: open source, end-to-end distributed tracing](https://www.jaegertracing.io/) (NB: Jaeger is also a monitoring client library that you can instrument your application with, but here that's not the part of interest).